Richmond Cemetery: Bromhead Memorial and Royal Star and Garter Home graves

 Two sections of the cemetery are dedicated to deceased residents of the Royal Star and Garter Home in Richmond.
 One is denoted by the Bromhead Memorial while the other—opened in 1994—is marked with a Christian cross by a local stonemason.
 Both plots contain standardised gravestones and do not allow personalised memorials.

 The Bromhead Memorial is a large monument close to the boundary with East Sheen Cemetery.
 Dedicated to Lieutenant Colonel Alfred Charles Bromhead and his wife Margaret, former governors of the home, it takes the form of a triptych with stone panels, in front of which is a low spine wall; both the spine walls and the panels in the triptych are engraved with the names of deceased ex-servicemen from the home who are not commemorated elsewhere.
 The whole memorial is set on a stone base with three steps, and at the very front is a sculpture of a seated lion.
 It was designed by Cecil Thomas and was unveiled in 1957 as a gift from the governor of the home in a ceremony presided over by Field Marshal Lord Alanbrooke and the Bishop of Southwark.
-It is a grade II listed building.
+It is a Grade II listed building.

 South African War Memorial and war graves

 Another section is given over to war graves commemorating 39 soldiers who died at the South African Hospital which operated in Richmond Park during, and immediately after, the First World War; the section is marked by a Cross of Sacrifice and a cenotaph (the South African War Memorial).
-The cenotaph was designed by Sir Edwin Lutyens and is a grade II listed building.
+The cenotaph was designed by Sir Edwin Lutyens and is a Grade II listed building.
 The design is derived from the Cenotaph on Whitehall, the most famous of Lutyens' memorials in Britain and the most influential on other First World War memorials.
 It is of coarse granite construction, with a springbok inscribed in the apex of the front and rear while the sides both carry a carved stone wreath; the only text inscribed on the monument are the phrases "union is strength" and "our glorious dead" on the front, and the same text translated into Dutch on the rear.
 The memorial was unveiled by South African General Jan Smuts on 30 June 1921.
+The cenotaph became a focus for commemorations in the 1920s and 1930s, after which it appears to have been forgotten and was neglected until 1981 when the CWGC became aware of it and agreed with the South African government to take responsibility for its upkeep.

 The war graves section is cared for by the Commonwealth War Graves Commission (CWGC) on behalf of the South African government.
-The cenotaph became a focus for commemorations in the 1920s and 1930s, after which it appears to have been forgotten and was neglected until 1981 when the CWGC became aware of it and agreed with the South African government to take responsibility for its upkeep.
 There are a total 178 Commonwealth service personnel from both World Wars buried in this cemetery.